Terms and Conditions

 - Since the order is made after the Buyer's login to the user account, the Buyer's data is automatically pre-filled, but it can be changed.

-- The Buyer sends the order to the Supplier by clicking on the "Send Order" button.
+- The Buyer sends the order to the Supplier by clicking on the "ORDER" button.
 The order is binding.

 - After sending the order, the Buyer shall receive an e-mail with a summary of the order.
 This is not an acceptance of the order and the Purchase Contract is not concluded at that moment.
 The contractual relationship between the Supplier and the Buyer arises at the moment of the acceptance of the order.
 The acceptance of the order may be made either by telephone, by a Supplier's authorized employee, or by e-mail sent to the Buyer to the Buyer’s electronic e-mail address by the Supplier.